Running a usability test without reviewing and analyzing videos and sharing the results with other stakeholders has no value.

-Adding annotations to the videos while viewing them allows you to keep a log of all the interesting points and then share them with the rest of your team.
-Interesting points might be a usability problem, a comment by the user, a bug or just a general observation.
+Adding annotations to videos while viewing them allows you to keep a log of interesting points and then share them with the rest of your team.
+An interesting point might be a usability problem, a comment by the user, a bug, or just a general observation.

 In order to add an annotation, you can either click on the pencil icon or press the "a" shortcut key.
-Using shortcut keys to add and edit annotations, go back and forth to the video and increase or decrease video speed allows you to add annotations while viewing the video.
+Using shortcut keys to add and edit annotations, go back and forward the video,and increase or decrease video speed makes it easey to add annotations while viewing videos.

-It takes some practice to get acquainted with all the keyboard shortcuts, but when you do it, you'll be much faster than just using the mouse.
-You can click on the keyboard icon or press the "?" key to see all the keyboard shortcuts that are available.
+It takes some practice to get acquainted with all of the keyboard shortcuts, but once you do, you'll be much faster than when using the mouse.
+You can click on the keyboard icon or press the "?" key to see all of the keyboard shortcuts that are available.

-After you add an annotation, it appears on both the video timeline and under its relevant task.
+After you add an annotation, it appears on both the video timeline and underthe corresponding task.